raymondworkshop/iSpeaking-Speaking-and-Improving/notes.md

   * project on Enlgish mispronunciation detection

   * support iCon project
-    -> A new idea/min-project about GAN/NLU fully by myself  ?
+    -> A new idea/min-project about GAN/NLU by myself  ?

   * join the project on 靈實
     -> not in engineering and business view if possible ?